AMS Logo Competition

 - Entry into this competition is deemed acceptance of these terms and conditions.

 The competition is now open.
-All entries must be received by the 31st July 2023.
+All entries must be received by the 31st of August 2023.
 The winner will be announced at the 2023 AGM.

 Check out the about us page to get some design inspiration that represents the Society’s values and history.